Mutant Chronicles

 Mutant Chronicles is a pen-and-paper role-playing game set in a post-apocalyptic world, originally published in 1993.
 It has spawned a franchise of collectible card games, miniature wargames, video games, novels, comic books, and a film of the same title based on the game world.

 Mutant Chronicles was developed by the Swedish company Target Games as an independent spinoff to their Mutant RPG series, specifically Mutant RYMD released the year before.
-Unlike previous Swedish role-playing games, Mutant Chronics was released in English, and focused on reaching an international audience.
+Unlike previous Swedish role-playing games, Mutant Chronicles was released in English, and focused on reaching an international audience.

 The rights to the game are now owned by Paradox Entertainment.

 In 2015, Cabinet Holdings acquired Paradox Entertainment Inc. and all subsidiaries and their properties, including Mutant Chronicles.

 Story

 The game takes place in a distant future where the Earth has long since been depleted of natural resources and abandoned.
 Humanity has spread to the worlds of Venus, Mars, Mercury, Luna (the Moon, the first settlement following the exodus from Earth), and the Asteroid belt.

 Since the exodus from Earth the traditional nation-states of the world have merged into five huge megacorporations: Bauhaus, styled after the culture of continental Europe, the American-influenced Capitol, the Japanese-themed Mishima, the British-inspired Imperial, and the ultra-secretive, ambiguous, high-tech wielding Cybertronic, all of whom use private military forces to fight for resources.
 Luna itself is considered to be neutral ground and is home to the massive city-state known as Luna City.

 The other major power of this universe is the Brotherhood, a fanatical religious organization formed to meet the threat of the Dark Legion, an ancient evil comprising five "Dark Apostles" and their horde of hideous mutants and undead.
 The Dark Legion is the corporeal presentation of the Dark Symmetry and its members are minions of the Dark Apostles.
-The Dark Legion commands the most powerful armies of the solar system, including Legionnaires, resurrected corpses of fallen Megacorp heroes and footsoldiers alike; Necromutants, hideously modified humanoids; Centurions, the lethal lieutenants of the Dark Legion; and Nepharites, fearsome, towering behemoths of unimaginable power.
+The Dark Legion commands the most powerful armies of the Solar System, including Legionnaires, resurrected corpses of fallen Megacorp heroes and footsoldiers alike; Necromutants, hideously modified humanoids; Centurions, the lethal lieutenants of the Dark Legion; and Nepharites, fearsome, towering behemoths of unimaginable power.